domum-social/mastodon-additions/README.md

 - **Username Login**: Allows users to log in with just their username (without the domain) when `AUTO_EMAIL_DOMAIN` is configured
 - **Mailer URL Overrides**: Rewrites clearnet URLs to onion URLs in all outgoing emails for Tor hidden service support
 - **Custom Themes**: Domum-branded dark and light themes with custom color palettes and styling
-- **Custom Footer Component**: Adds a "Learning site" link to the footer navigation
+- **Custom Footer Component**: Adds "Learning site" and "Funding" links to the footer navigation

 ### Repository Contents